Thyristor vs. Transistor: Key Points to Distinguish the Two

 • High voltage and current rating

-A thyristor has a distinct design that enables its operation on high current ratings and voltage ratings than transistors.
+A thyristor has a distinct design that enables its operation on higher current ratings and voltage ratings than transistors.

 • Power handling capacity